 Virtual technology is helping ease this long standing pedagogical pain point.
 When students enter a virtual world, like the aforementioned Amazon rainforest, they’re not simply learning about the dietary preferences of a capybara or the aposematic coloration of a poison dart frog -- they’re observing science in-action and within context.
 They’re learning about the subject by virtually living it.

 In a Lenovo VR Classroom, students are also gaining the technological skills that will be required of them in a contemporary workforce.
-Term-long typing classes will no longer suffice.
+Semester-long typing classes will no longer suffice.
 Future workers must know their way around advanced technology.
 Learning to operate within augmented and virtual realities is the first step for these students’ crucial, and ongoing, technical educations.

 A 2013 paper by Columbia researchers asserts that certain unique skills will be required of 21st-century students, including “empathy, systems thinking, creativity, computational literacy, and abstract reasoning.”
 All of these attributes, the researchers concluded, “are difficult to teach,” especially with traditional methods like verbal lectures.

 The researchers assert that VR holds the key to providing “more immersive, engaging experiences,” with far-reaching implications and applications.
 Using VR in a classroom, the study found, provides students with more engaging, authentic, empathic and creative learning experiences.

 Fort Worthington Principal Monique Debi has witnessed the VR transformation firsthand.

 “We’re really seeing an increase in excitement, in learning,” she says of the Lenovo VR Classroom.
 Students are engaging with the material so thoroughly, she says, they’ve begun to ask questions extending beyond their curriculum.

 “They’re like, ‘Now I do want to do some research,” Debi says.
 “Now I want to see what the mountains in Fiji look like!”